shamisolchikamhi/honours-project/README.md

 ##### Data.R (optional)

 1. Download the data files `feb.zip` and `data.zip` from https://drive.google.com/drive/folders/1lPJkx10lKGL0TtcyfjGTQzL1jIcTKaFV?usp=sharing
-   The two folders contain data fro the covariates.
-Theya re saved diffeently to enable stacking as they have dufferent extents.
+   The two folders contain data for the covariates.
+They are saved differently to enable stacking as they have different extents.
 2. These folders should be unzipped and saved in their respective folders in the `code V1` folder
 3. The script can be run normmarly to save the raster layers to  `processed_data` that is in the same extent as the biomass data and cropped to the required Congo region